mebjas/mebjas.github.io/_posts/2020-06-27-qr-code-scanner-end-to-end.md

 If you wonder what has changed, check out [this article](https://blog.minhazav.dev/HTML5-QR-Code-scanning-launched-v1.0.1/) on how to use `Html5Qrcode`

 ## Integration with other frameworks
-In general I assume this library can be plugged into the format different libraries expect.
-I started with VueJs for example based on feature request - [#49](https://github.com/mebjas/html5-qrcode/issues/49)
+In general, I believe this library can be plugged into the format different frameworks expect.
+I started with VueJs based on the feature request [#49](https://github.com/mebjas/html5-qrcode/issues/49).

 ### Using with VueJs
 ![](https://vuejs.org/images/logo.png){:width="100px"}<br>